Jayasurya: Film career

-In 2006, Jayasurya appeared in Kilukkam Kilukilukkam, a sequel to Kilukkam.
-Jayasurya appeared in Bus Conductor.
-In Classmates, he played the role of Satheesan Kanjikkuzhi, an aspiring student leader, which was considered one of his breakthrough performances.
-He was then cast in a negative role in Lal Jose's Arabikkatha.
-This followed villain roles in Hareendran Oru Nishkalankan and Kangaroo.
-He played a variety of roles in 2007–2008: the romantic lover with a comic touch in Chocolate, the serious police officer in Positive, the humorous drama scriptwriter in Shakespeare M.A.
+Jaysasurya played a variety of roles in 2007–2008: the romantic lover with a comic touch in Chocolate, the serious police officer in Positive, the humorous drama scriptwriter in Shakespeare M.A.
 Malayalam, the small-time thief and antagonist in LollyPop, the supporting role in Love in Singapore, and the young politician in Balachandra Menon's De Ingottu Nokkiye.

 In 2010 he acted in Nallavan directed by debut director Aji John, in which he played three stages of a person born and brought up on the Tamil Nadu-Kerala border.
 The film Cocktail in 2010 was what established a new phase to his career as his performance was critically acclaimed.

 In 2011, he appeared in 20 get-ups in T. V. Chandran's fantasy film Sankaranum Mohananum.
 The same year, he played the lead role in Beautiful which went on to become a critical and commercial success.
-He played the role of a paraplegic named Stephen and was well received by audiences and critics alike, all saying he has shown the best performance till date and he was one of the main contenders for best actor nominations in several film awards.
+He played the role of a paraplegic named Stephen and was well received by audiences and critics alike, all saying it was his best performance to date; and he was one of the main contenders for best actor nominations in several film awards.
 The film is noted for its earliest development of new generation movies that originated in the 2010s and eventually became known as New Wave Malayalam Cinema.
 Janapriyan and Beautiful were his most commercially successful films of the year.
 In a year-end report on Malayalam cinema, Deepika newspaper applauded Jayasurya for choosing the right roles and chose him as the Star of the Year 2011.

 In 2012 he appeared in Trivandrum Lodge and Husbands in Goa which were released on the same day, and were both box office successes.
 His role as a shady introverted pervert in Trivandrum Lodge was well received by critics and garnered more recognition for him as an established actor.
-In 2013 he appeared in a crucial role in one of Roshan Andrews best films Mumbai Police and played the lead role of a don in Hotel California directed by Aji John, in which his role as Airport Jimmy was well favoured by the audience and was recognized as a style statement for the youth of the time.
+In 2013 he appeared in a crucial role in one of Roshan Andrrews best films, Mumbai Police, and played the lead role of a don in Hotel California directed by Aji John, in which his role as Airport Jimmy was well favoured by the audience and was recognized as a style statement for the youth of the time.
 The same year his performance in Shyamaprasad's English: An Autumn in London as a Kathakali artiste-turned-waiter who is an illegal immigrant in the United Kingdom won immense critical praise.